-School districts shall provide each parent with information on the level of achievement of the parent's child in each of the state academic assessments required under the law.
-This information will be provided to parents annually upon receipt by the Assessment Office.
+School districts shall provide each parent with information on the level of achievement of the family's child in each of the state academic assessments required under the law.
+This information will be provided to families annually upon receipt by the Assessment, Research, Data Analysis and Educational Technology Office.
 20USCS & 6311 (h) (6) (B)